 Pursuant to Paragraph 16.3 of the Protective Order in the MDL, Monsanto was required to file a motion seeking continued protection of those documents challenged by the Plaintiffs’ June 30, 2017 letter within 30 days.
 In failing to file such motion within 30 days, i.e., July 31, 2017, Monsanto “automatically waive[s] the confidentiality designation for each challenged designation.”
 Id. ¶ 16.3.
 And, since Monsanto did not file any motion seeking continued protection of the documents, it waived confidentiality over them.
 The documents are now officially public and Baum Hedlund is excited to share them with the world.
 This second group of documents was first published on the Baum Hedlund website on August 1, 2017.

 On April 24, 2019, we released a new batch of 300+ declassified documents obtained during discovery.
 We also added several new categories.
-In addition, we have provided a new Master Chart which contains the documents released in 2017, plus the new group.
+Since 2017, Baum, Hedlund, Aristei & Goldman has added more than 400 documents to the Monsanto Papers.
+All Monsanto Papers documents can be viewed in our Master Chart above.

-The pages below, only describe the documents released prior to April 24, 2019.
-It is best to use the charts above to quickly search by keyword or topic.
-With each document, you will find a corresponding description, which briefly summarizes the key points raised, as well as commentary describing the relevance of the documents to the ongoing Roundup litigation.
-Only the August 2017 batch of documents contain the relevance information.
+The pages below only describe the documents released prior to April 24, 2019.
+It is best to use the chart above to quickly search by keyword or topic.
+With each document, you will find a release date, a corresponding description, which briefly summarizes the key points raised, and in some cases, commentary describing the relevance of the documents to the ongoing Roundup litigation (only the August 2017 batch of documents contain the relevance information).
 Our commentary on the relevance of these documents may contain allegations cited in the Roundup litigation.